|Elliott Sound Products||Project 98|

 All unmarked diodes are 1N4004 or similar, and all resistors may be 1/4 Watt (see Table 1 for R8 & R14).
 Multiturn trimpots are recommended for VR1 and VR2.
 C3 should be polyester (or similar), and rated at 50V, C1 and C2 should be rated at 50V or higher.
 Other electros may be 16V types.
 D3 is a 15V 1W zener diode.
 All other components are as marked.
 Q1 must have a heatsink!

 The AC from the transformer is connected and disconnected via RL1 - a 12V reed relay.
 If you use a conventional relay, then a double-pole single-throw (DPST) type may be used to switch both AC lines.
 The contacts are connected as normally open (i.e. the relay must be energised to connect the charger).
 Because current is generally very low, a small DIL relay will normally be quite sufficient, provided that the contact current rating is 500mA or so.
 Most DIL relays will manage that with ease, but you must check to make sure.
 Reed switches (as used in reed relays) can usually handle about 1A.

-The method shown is to use a cheap reed relay - these usually have a very high coil resistance, so the current is reduced dramatically.
+The method shown uses a cheap reed relay - these usually have a very high coil resistance, so the current is reduced dramatically.
 Typical coil current is about 12mA, compared to a 12V DIL relay, which is likely to have a coil current of over 30mA.
 Since the relay must be powered from the battery while it is on charge, it is important to keep the current as low as possible to make sure the charging current to the battery is not reduced too much.